 When Mukai Kyorai, the son of a wealthy physician from Nagasaki, turned 27 he went into seclusion and decided later to built this residence.
-There is this interesting story that after a very stormy night Mukai Kyorai woke up in the morning and saw that on his property nearly all persimmons had been fallen from the trees.
+There is this interesting story that after a very stormy night Mukai Kyorai woke up in the morning and saw that on his property nearly all persimmons had been fallen from the in total 40 trees.
 At this moment he decided to call his place Rakushisha - Hut of Fallen Persimmons.
 His master Basho visited him 3 times at this place.
 During one of his stays he wrote this famous haiku:

 Rakushisha is located within Arashiyama district in the western outskirts of Kyoto.

 - 15min from Kyoto Station to Saga-Arashiyama Station by JR Sagano Line and